 Rhynchostylis is a genus of tropical orchids with long, curved leaves and waxy flowers that grow in tower-like structures.
 They’re mostly native to Southeast Asia.
 Due to their specific requirements for growing conditions, they’re only an option for gardeners in tropical areas, particularly those with shade houses.
-Also, note that these plants are considered exotic and are awfully rare in cultivation.
+Also, note that these plants are considered exotic and are extremely rare in cultivation.
 To track one down, you’d likely need to consult a botanical source who specializes in hard-to-find tropical plants.
 If you do, though, the vertiginous flower structures of Rhynchostylis plants will prove a great addition to any collection of tropical orchids.

 - Light: Naturally, these orchids grow in shady conditions underneath a forest canopy.
 So they should receive partial sunlight, and take care not to put them directly under the sun: Rhynchostylis plants are sensitive to bright light.

 These orchids can be propagated by division.
-Separate them at the base, ideally using a sterilized tool to avoid contaminating the plant, then place the new divisions in their containers.
+Separate them at the base, ideally using a sterilized tool to avoid contaminating the plant and then place the new divisions in their containers.
 Bagging new orchid divisions is a good idea, as this can keep heat and moisture in and increase the plant’s chances of survival.
 Don’t be discouraged if your Rhynchostylis specimens don’t propagate easily; remember, these are fragile, difficult plants.

-Though not entirely necessary, it’s still not a bad idea to sporadically repot these plants to ensure that their growing medium hasn’t been exhausted.
+Though not entirely necessary, it’s not a bad idea to sporadically repot these plants to ensure that their growing medium hasn’t been exhausted.
 If you do, be extra careful not to damage the plants’ root systems, as these plants have fragile roots even for tropical orchids.
 They can also be mounted vertically; if so, repotting obviously won’t be necessary.

 There are four species of Rhynchostylis: coelestis, gigantea, retusa, and rieferi.
 Again, the most commonly recognized by far is R. gigantea, which also has the widest distribution of any plant in the genus.
 It’s found all over Southeast Asia, from the Philippines as far as Thailand.
 There’s also some taxonomic confusion that surrounds this genus since different botanists have proposed additions to the genus; their resemblance to Vandas doesn’t help matters.
 If you’re interested in these plants, make sure you know what you’re getting.